 Frequently asked questions

-There are no food services available on site, but we do sell bottled water.
+There are no food services or vending machines available on site, but we do sell bottled water.

 Per ASU policy, only service animals are allowed on site.